 “It’s like their mind keeps hopping around, and it’s hard to get them to focus on a lesson.”

 Most lessons can take a turn in a different direction and still have value.
-You might be plan a lesson that is supposed to be focused on one skill set, but because your child’s engagement shifts, it becomes a completely different lesson.
+You might be planning a lesson that is supposed to be focused on one skill set, but because your child’s engagement shifts, it becomes a completely different lesson.
 Follow their lead and be flexible!
 Let’s say you are doing a lesson about paper airplanes.
 Is it wrong that your child wants to explore the light and shadow of the plane as it flies through the air instead of the physics?
 What if they discover they are much more enamored with the process of folding the planes than in actually flying them?
 Is that wrong?
 No!
 They have just discovered something really cool.
 And you just witnessed their little brains figure something out.
 Be proud!

 “It’s like he’s just not getting it, and I’m worried we’re falling behind.”